 Under the Bill, planning authorities will be required to produce, as the first stage in preparing an LDP, an 'evidence report' which encompasses certain prescribed matters.
 This is similar to the provisions of section 2A concerning an evidence report for SDPs.
-We welcome the introduction at stage 2 of a requirement to seek views, and have regard to any views expressed, from various stakeholders and the public at large, including from Gypsies and Travellers, and children and young people9.
+We welcome the introduction at stage 2 of a requirement to seek views, and have regard to any views expressed, from various stakeholders and the public at large10.